This section used to be called GM 101 to mark it as a primer of sorts.

 The History of Biocontrol & IPM

 You may be thinking this is some new-fangled, far-out thing, using bugs to control bugs and all.
 But it’s been around longer than you think.
 In practice by man, it’s been around since the late 1880s.
-(Of course, humans will use anything.)
 In practice by nature, it’s been around since the dawn of time.

 The Beginning: Starting Out in IPM and Biocontrol

-The Transition to Biocontrol and IPM: Parts I, II, & III
+The Transition to Biocontrol and IPM: Part I, II, & III”

 Scouting is an absolutely critical function to IPM you need to concern yourself with.
 Of course, this holds true regardless of how you manage your plant pests.
 First you’ll need some how-to, and then you’ll need to formulate a Successful Scouting Plan.
 It’s important!